15 Hours Reading Club

 • Zoom meeting link: https://arizona.zoom.us/j/89952234968 (Passcode: 334494)

 • Discussant: Dr. Meiqin Wang, Professor at California State University Northridge, specializing in contemporary Chinese art.
-She has written on topics such as artist villages, creative cultural industries, art and urbanization.
-Currently, her research focuses on socially engaged art and its related categories such as public art, artivism, and ecological art.
+She has written on topics such as artist villages, creative cultural industries, and art and urbanization.
+Currently, her research focuses on socially engaged art and its related categories, such as public art, artivism, and ecological art.

 • Moderator: Dr. Yanhua ZhouProfessor of Art History, Sichuan Fine Arts Institute; Affiliated Faculty, University of Arizona.

-• People who are interested in literary studies, cultural studies, philosophy, art history, environmentalism, non-human studies are highly recommended to join us for the discussion.
+• People who are interested in literary studies, cultural studies, philosophy, art history, environmentalism, and non-human studies are highly recommended to join us for the discussion.

 Rey Chow, Not Like a Native Speaker: On Languaging as a Postcolonial Experience, NY: Columbia University Press, 2014.
 (Introduction, Chapter 4, Chapter 5)